Call Us Today! (702) 254-7577

 Learning Spanish, for instance, can help you communicate with the 41 million Spanish speakers in the U.S. That’s 13% of the population.
 Having even a basic command of the Spanish language can help a paralegal communicate with her clients or a medical assistant reassure his patients.

 The benefits of taking an ESL course are clear.
 By improving your English skills you gain better access to education, greater earning potential, a better social life, and even better results from healthcare.
-We here at Northwest Community College are committed to enhancing our student’s lives, which is why we are proud to offer our ESL courses free of charge to our students and to extend that offer to their families.
+We here at Northwest Community College are committed to enhancing our students’ lives, which is why we are proud to offer our ESL courses free of charge to our students and to extend that offer to their families.

 Our seasoned language teachers are experienced in working with international students from all over the world and are there to help you get the most from your classes.
 To help your lessons fit in with your work and home life we also offer day and weekend classes.
-If you are interested in taking advantage of this excellent opportunity then call one of our ESL councilors today on (702) 403-1592.
+If you are interested in taking advantage of this excellent opportunity then call one of our ESL councilors today at (702) 403-1592.